Without US, 11 Asia-Pacific states to sign trade deal

-Santiago (AFP) - Eleven Asia-Pacific nations on Thursday are to sign a slimmed-down trade pact to lower tariffs just as US President Donald Trump seeks to raise them after withdrawing from the deal last year.
+Santiago (AFP) - Eleven Asia-Pacific nations met Thursday to sign a slimmed-down trade pact to lower tariffs -- just as US President Donald Trump seeks to raise them after withdrawing from the deal last year.

 The Trans-Pacific Partnership, which would have represented 40 percent of the global economy and nearly one-quarter of its trade, was left for dead after Trump pulled out to pursue his "America First" agenda before the TPP could take effect.